MatthewDavidBradshaw/RxMvpAndroid/CONTRIBUTING.md

 - Values must not contain new lines.

 `$key` must be one of the following:
-- desc: A description of the commit.
+- `desc`: A description of the commit.
-- issue: A comma-separated list of issue identifiers resolved by this commit.
+- `issue`: A comma-separated list of issue identifiers resolved by this commit.
-- break: Description of any breaking changes introduced by this commit.
+- `break`: Description of any breaking changes introduced by this commit.

 Full examples:
 ```